BioBoost/object-oriented-programming-using-java/07_strings/readme.md

 ## The Java String pool

-Each time you create a String literal using the syntax shown in the following example, the JVM checks the "string pool" first.
-If the string already exists in the pool, a reference to the pooled object is returned.
+Each time you create a String using the literal syntax shown in the following example, the JVM checks the **String Pool** first.

+The String Pool in Java is a pool of Strings stored in Java Heap Memory.
+When a String variable is created and assigned a value, the JVM searches the pool for a String of equal value.
+If found, the Java compiler will simply return a reference to the existing memory address, without allocating additional memory.
 If the string doesn't exist in the pool, a new string object is created and placed in the pool.
 For example:

 ```java
 String hello = "Hello World";